mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

     python ${Absolute path of dump_data_conversion.pyc} -type offline -target numpy -i ./{Dump file path}} -o ./{output file path}
     ```

+    Or you can use `msaccucmp.pyc` to convert the format of dump file.
+Please see <https://support.huaweicloud.com/tg-Inference-cann/atlasaccuracy_16_0013.html>.

 ## Log-related Environment Variables and Configurations

 MindSpore uses glog to output logs.
 The following environment variables are commonly used: